 We have come to a point that we can’t live without the Internet.
-The world wide web has changed our lives in a lot of different way.
-We have access to all a ton of information, we can see and communicate with our loved ones even if they live across the globe.
+The world wide web has changed our lives in a lot of different ways.
+We have access to a ton of information, we can see and communicate with our loved ones even if they live across the globe.

 This had been mentioned countless times.
 But we are bound to repeat since most of the security breaches on the Internet are due to weak passwords.
 It is no secret that individuals choose simple or might we say dump passwords.
-According to a report by SplashData, the most commonly used password on the Internet is surprise, surprise, “password!”
-Some of the other widely used passwords include, 123456, iloveyou, ilovejesus, qwerty, etc. Quite convenient right?
-Yeah convenient for the hackers or whoever who wish to login to your account.
+According to a report by SplashData, the most commonly used password on the Internet is a surprise, surprise, “password!”
+Some of the other widely used passwords include 123456, iloveyou, ilovejesus, qwerty, etc. Quite convenient right?
+Yeah convenient for the hackers or whoever wishes to login into your account.
 All they need to do is run a simple brute-force script.
 A password should be such that there is no way someone could guess it.

-For instance, if your favorite song is “Wish you were here by Pink Floyd”, and your year of birth is 1991, you can create a killer password, picking the first letters of the song title and concatenating it with the corresponding special characters of the numbers on the keyboard in your year of birth.
+For instance, if your favourite song is “Wish you were here by Pink Floyd”, and your year of birth is 1991, you can create a killer password, picking the first letters of the song title and concatenating it with the corresponding special characters of the numbers on the keyboard in your year of birth.

 In this case, the password would be “wywh!((!” – voila!
 We have a killer 8 character password that no one could guess.
-Well you get the idea, mix things up a bit and you will have a password that will be hard to crack and easy to remember.
+Well, you get the idea, mix things up a bit and you will have a password that will be hard to crack and easy to remember.
 One more thing you can do is, never save your password on your browser.
 It’s okay.
 It would only take a few seconds to enter your password.

 It is wise on your part to clear your browser cache once in a while.
 Or if you are going to use access some critical information or do online transactions it is good to use Google Chrome’s “Incognito mode” or “Private Browsing” in Firefox.
 In these modes, your browsing history, forms entires and cookies will be saved.
-Also be cautious when you are accessing adult material on the Internet.
+Also, be cautious when you are accessing adult material on the Internet.
 Hackers and malware creators know the potential of a powerful bait like celebrity scandals, or porn in general.

-If you think you are very shrewd not using online cloud storage services like DropBox, Drive or Ubuntu One, think again.
+If you think you are very shrewd not to use online cloud storage services like DropBox, Drive or Ubuntu One, think again.
 Do you have an e-mail id?
 Then you are technically using an online cloud service; only that in this case they are all messages with some attachments.
-Don’t be afraid to use online cloud storage services, they can come very handy when your hard disk crashes or if you want to access some critical data when you are away from your computer.
+Don’t be afraid to use online cloud storage services, they can come in very handy when your hard disk crashes or if you want to access some critical data when you are away from your computer.
 Again one should only use reputed online storage services and also make their password as strong and secure as possible.
 Most cloud storage or web applications and solutions on the cloud are safe to use.

-Facebook and Google+ Privacy Settings
+Facebook And Google+ Privacy Settings

 Don’t keep your doors wide open on social networking sites like Google+ and Facebook.
-These websites have a good set of options to protect oneself from identity theft, online stalking, etc. For example, by default your friends of friends could take a look at your personal information like, phone number, DOB etc on Facebook – you should take the time to go through the privacy setting in these sites and configure them to protect yourself.
+These websites have a good set of options to protect oneself from identity theft, online stalking, etc. For example, by default, your friends of friends could take a look at your personal information like, phone number, DOB etc on Facebook – you should take the time to go through the privacy setting in these sites and configure them to protect yourself.
 Also don’t just add anyone as friends on Facebook, “serial friending spree” is not cool anymore.